 Settlement Agreement Calculator

 Use this calculator to get a rough idea of what your settlement agreement might be worth.
-It calculates notice pay, statutory redundancy pay (basic award), and suggests a range of additional compensation based on your situation.
+It estimates notice pay, statutory redundancy pay (basic award), holiday pay, lost benefits over the notice period and a range for additional negotiable compensation based on your situation.

 Important